javierg98/ChicagoTradeCollective/README.md

 # ForecastingWork
-Collection of data and code for stockmarket forecasting
+Collection of data and code for stockmarket and crypto forecasting